 Below are examples of restriction on each restriction:

 The distance charges setting page allows you to configure how you want to charge for deliveries.
-There are a few simple settings that you can choose such as the starting location and the mileage rate.
+There are a few simple settings that you can choose, such as the starting location and the mileage rate.
+The starting location can be changed in the Warehouse/Addresses settings.
 The mileage rate is a one way delivery rate that is used when no other rules match.
 It's also important to know how we look through the rules to decide what rule to obey.
 First we search the zip codes table, then we search distances and totals table, then the state table, and lastly we use the mileage rate.
-When possible and it makes sense, we will use rules from each table and the mileage rate to total your delivery charge.
+When possible, we will use rules from each table and the mileage rate to total your delivery charge.

 You can restrict delivery by a number of different methods: delivery zip code, distance of delivery, state the delivery is to, and/or event total.
 You can choose one or many of these.
 You can also choose what you want to restrict.
 You can restrict quotes, meaning you do not send out prices to anyone not meeting your restrictions or auto booking, meaning they can see the price and the quote is stored in your account, but they cannot book on their own.
 This is a good way to do it if you want to consider overriding your restrictions on a day you are not busy or if you want to just capture their info for future marketing.
 Here are some common choices.